 Private Posts and Pages for WordPress User Groups

 In this tutorial, we'll show you how to private posts and pages for some of your WordPress site users.
-This is what we'll do:
+This guide has more details on private content in WordPress.

 - Use a custom privacy status to control who can see some pages.